 Keep in mind that there are different routes for hiking and mountain biking.
 Sometimes it can be hard going by bike on the hiking trails, since it can get very steep.
 For detailed information on hiking trails etc. you can browse https://www.komoot.com/guide/285/hiking-in-the-fichtel-mountains.
 If you just want to explore you can put one of the places on top in google.maps and choose the hiking or biking route.

-Since you have hundreds of options to hike in the Fichtelmountains, we’ll share two of our favorite hikes with you!
+Since you have hundreds of options to hike in the Fichtelmountains, I’ll share two of my favorite hikes with you!

 Kösseine Peak (939m)